google/WebFundamentals/src/content/en/updates/2018/09/chrome-70-deps-rems.md

 Chrome](https://www.chromestatus.com/feature/4696261944934400) since version
 54, which shipped in October 2016.
 Custom Elements v0 was an experimental version not implemented in other browsers.
-As such it is now deprecated with removal expected in Chrome 73, around April 2019.
+As such it is now deprecated with removal expected in Chrome 80, around February 2020.

 [Intent to Deprecate](https://groups.google.com/a/chromium.org/d/topic/blink-dev/h-JwMiPUnuU/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/4642138092470272) &#124;